vaidis/react-drupal-starter/README.md

     - POST_TAG
     - GET_VOCABULARY

-  After every POST_TAG the saga worker will:
+  After the user creates a new tag, they expect to be  included already in the selected tags, so after every POST_TAG the saga worker will:
   1. referesh the `store.articlePost.vocabulary` dispatching the GET_VOCABULARY action
   2. add the new tag to selected tags at `store.articlePost.selected` dispatching the  ADD_SELECTED action